Infusionsoft Sucks AND Keap Sucks? Dang!

-Then it went to $1,999, $1,499, $999, and now it's as low as $299, depending on how much setup and support you need to get started.
+Then it went to $1,999, $1,499, and $999, and now it's as low as $0 to start, depending on how much setup and support you need to get started.

-Keap CRM, when installed and used properly, is PERFECT for the one-office dentist, Realtor®, mortgage broker, promotional items company, IT VAR, restaurant owner, etc with 1-25 employees and thinks marketing is putting a wrap on their car and their picture on their business card and expect the phone to ring.
+Keap CRM, when installed and used properly, is PERFECT for the one-office dentist, Realtor, mortgage broker, promotional items company, IT VAR, restaurant owner, etc, with 1-25 employees and thinks marketing is putting a wrap on their car and their picture on their business card and expect the phone to ring.

-I’ve been selling and/or training since 1995 and I can tell you that Keap CRM/Infusionsoft and Dan Kennedy made me stretch to fully comprehend and begin to master the art of marketing through persuasive copywriting, consistent follow up and upsells.
+I’ve been selling and/or training since 1995, and I can tell you that Keap CRM/Infusionsoft and Dan Kennedy made me stretch to fully comprehend and begin to master the art of marketing through persuasive copywriting, consistent follow-up, and upsells.

 Did it cause some pain for some users?
 Obviously.

-Do any of the sales people possess the power of telekinesis or Jedi Mind Tricks that forced people to buy?
-Not that I know of.
+Do any of the salespeople possess the power of telekinesis or Jedi Mind Tricks that forced people to buy?

-Do the support staff blow people off?
-Apparently, but they’ve never done it to me nor any of my clients and I don’t have ESP, telekinesis or Obi Wan’s powers.
+Nope.
+They’ve never done it to me or any of my clients, and I don’t have ESP, telekinesis, or Obi-Wan’s powers.

-If you’re a 90-person company with 650 SKUs and you’re growing 50% a year and you’re adding 5 products a month…Keap CRM may not be right for you…but they admit it.
+If you’re a 90-person company with 650 SKUs and you’re growing 50% a year, and you’re adding five products a month, Keap CRM is not right for you, but they admit it.

-If the answer is “BIG” and “fast” then it may be worth it for you to start out with Keap/Infusionsoft.
+If the answer is “BIG” and “fast,” then it's worth it for you to start out with Keap.

 Because sales and marketing are: